 Do I have to have music ability to benefit from music therapy?

 No. Many of our clients come to us who enjoy and are motivated by music, but prior musical experience or ability is not required to benefit from services.

 Anyone can potentially benefit from music therapy.
 Our therapists have worked with clients with autism, developmental delays, dementia, learning disabilities, physical disabilities, as well as typically developing children and well adults.

 How do I know if my child or myself could benefit from music therapy?

-We offer screenings to determine if music therapy would be an appropriate intervention.
-Please fill out the form on our website if you are interested in a screening.
+We offer consultations to determine if music therapy would be an appropriate intervention.
+Please fill out the form on our website if you are interested in a complimentary consultation.

 Do you only work with children?

 No. We offer services to people of all ages with varying abilities and diagnoses.
 We have worked with clients from one week old to 96 years old.